School of Design Celebrates 150 Years of Heritage

 A Rich Legacy

 The School of Design's roots trace back to the mid-nineteenth century when the textile industry was a cornerstone of Leeds’ economy and employed two-fifths of its population.
 In 1873, amid concerns about European technological advancements threatening local industries, prominent Leeds woollen manufacturers, the Nussey family, recognised the need for scientific training to maintain a competitive edge.
-Their proposal for an educational program for local cloth workers, supported by The Clothworkers’ Company, led to the establishment of the Textile Department as part of the new Yorkshire Colledge of Science in 1874.
+Their proposal for an educational programme for local cloth workers, supported by The Clothworkers’ Company, led to the establishment of The Department of Textile Industries as part of the new Yorkshire College of Science in 1874.
 This initiative laid the foundation for what would eventually evolve into the School of Design, weaving an intricate thread through time.

 Session 1884-5